 Subtitles cater to viewers who cannot understand the language being spoken in the video, though they hear perfectly well.
 There is no hearing impairment involved, just a language barrier.
 That’s it.

-Then there’s SDH subtitling, which caters to viewers who have hearing problems and do not understand the language.
+Then there’s SDH subtitling, which serves viewers with hearing impairments who do not understand the language.

 Difference Between Closed Captions and Subtitles

-So far we’ve understood the purpose of subtitle captioning varies.
+So far, we’ve understood that the purpose of subtitle captioning varies.
 In fact, the major difference between closed captions and subtitles is that they’re used for different purposes and in different scenarios.
-What are those, let’s find out.
+What are those?
+Let’s find out.

-That breaks through the facade of similarity and brings to fore the imperceptible difference between subtitles and closed captions carry within them.
-While subtitles are the best way to substitute text for dialogue, closed captions sufficiently describe audio cues external but very much part of the narrative, be it ringing of phones and other background noises.
+That breaks through the facade of similarity and brings to the fore the imperceptible difference between subtitles and closed captions that they carry within them.
+While subtitles are the best way to substitute text for dialogue, closed captions sufficiently describe external audio cues that are integral to the narrative, such as phone rings and other background noise.

 So, how do you decide what to offer, subtitles or closed captions, to your viewers?

-A simple way to decide is knowing your viewership.
-If you come to understand that your target audience may well be in a noisy environment, making it hard to hear the dialogue, provide subtitles, which is the dialogue in the text form.
-That’s what subtitle is; the subtitle is the dialogue in text form.
+A simple way to decide is to know your viewership.
+If you come to understand that your target audience may well be in a noisy environment, making it hard to hear the dialogue, provide subtitles, which are the dialogue in text form.
+That’s what a subtitle is: the subtitle is the dialogue in text form.

-Sometimes the audience or viewers understand the language of the video, but are not so conversant in the language, and need text displayed on the screen to make sense of the dialogue.
+Sometimes the audience or viewers understand the video’s language but are not very conversant in it, and need on-screen text to make sense of the dialogue.
 In this case, as well, offer subtitles.

-But, if your audience can’t hear at all, is deaf or hard of hearing, closed captioning is imperative for the viewers to make sense of the audio.
-Closed Captioning (CC) is a text description of what happens on screen, its dialogue, background noises, etc.
+But if your audience can’t hear at all, or is deaf or hard of hearing, closed captioning is imperative for viewers to understand the audio.
+Closed Captioning (CC) is a text description of what happens on screen, including dialogue, background noises, etc.

 Subtitling as Translation

 Think of subtitling as just another form of translation.
-In it, you are taking the foreign language content of a video and translating it into the native language with which your audience is conversant.
+In it, you take the foreign-language content of a video and translate it into the native language your audience is most comfortable with.

 Closed Captioning as Description

 What does captioning mean?
-Closed Captioning is another way of describing situations for hearing impaired audiences and proves helpful when playing audio is near impossible or hard.
+Closed Captioning is another way of describing situations for hearing-impaired audiences and is helpful when playing audio is nearly impossible or difficult.
 So, a textual description of people talking, voice and emotional tone, and non-vocal audio relevant to the story comes in handy.

 Why Hire a Subtitling Company?